sseanliu/chatgpt-custom-shortcuts-pro/Privacy-Policy.md

-Currently, this extension does not collect any data.
-The commented out text below is a placeholder in the event I implement feature usage tracking in future.
+# Privacy Policy

+This extension does not collect, store, or transmit any user data.

+If this changes in the future (for optional feature usage tracking or similar), the policy will be updated here before any change goes live.

 <!--
+If we decide to track feature usage, we will use this privacy policy below.

 # ChatGPT Custom Shortcuts Pro Privacy Policy

 ChatGPT Custom Shortcuts Pro collects anonymized feature usage data to improve the extension.